oneapi-src/level-zero-spec/scripts/core/PROG.md

 - However, an application should avoid creating multiple command queues for the same physical input stream with the same priority due to possible performance penalties with hardware context switching.
-- Instead, command queue submission is free-treaded, allowing multiple Host threads to share the same command queue.
-- If multiple Host threads enter the same command queue simultaneously, then execution order is undefined.
-- Command lists created with ::${X}_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to command queues created with ::${X}_COMMAND_QUEUE_FLAG_COPY_ONLY.
 - The number of simultaneous compute command queues per device is queried from
   ::${x}_device_properties_t.numAsyncComputeEngines.
 - The number of simultaneous copy command queues per device is queried from
   ::${x}_device_properties_t.numAsyncCopyEngines.
-- The application is responsible for making sure the device is not currently executing from a command queue before it is deleted.
-This is typically done by tracking command queue fences, but may also be handled by calling ::${x}CommandQueueSynchronize.

 The following sample code demonstrates a basic sequence for creation of command queues:
 ```c
     // Create a command queue
     ${x}_command_queue_desc_t commandQueueDesc = {